rufuspollock-okfn/cop21/agreement/index.md

 [Placeholder for annexes]

-[^1]: The version of 23 October 2015@23:30 has been edited and the paragraph numbering as well as the cross-references have been updated.
-Also includes the technical cross-referencing corrections of the 10 November.
+[^1]: This version took at its starting point the [final draft negotiating text][10nov] and then is being updated to include changes as they occur at the conference.
+Right now we are working to incorporate all changes from the [4th@10:00 version][4dec].
+This was the version of 23 October with technical corrections: "23 October 2015@23:30 has been edited and the paragraph numbering as well as the cross-references have been updated."

 [^2]: There is a need to specify the context, which placement is yet to be decided.